 - Try mindfulness or yoga to lower cortisol

-- Do stress-reducing activities like walks or meditation
+- Do stress-reducing activities like walking or meditation

-- Don’t overdo it with caffeine, as it can increase anxiety
+- Please don’t overdo it with caffeine, as it can increase anxiety

 The Impact of Sleep on Hair Growth